-let c = CustomSmartPointer { data: String::from("my stuff") };
+w let c = CustomSmartPointer { data: String::from("my stuff") };

-let d = CustomSmartPointer { data: String::from("other stuff") };
+x let d = CustomSmartPointer { data: String::from("other stuff") };

-println!("CustomSmartPointers created.");
+y println!("CustomSmartPointers created.");

-}
+z }

-Listing 15-8: A CustomSmartPointer struct that implements the Drop trait, where we would put our clean up code.
+Listing 15-14: A CustomSmartPointer struct that implements the Drop trait where we would put our clean up code

 The Drop trait is included in the prelude, so we don’t need to import it.
-We implement the Drop trait on CustomSmartPointer, and provide an implementation for the drop method that calls println!.
-The body of the drop function is where you’d put any logic that you wanted to run when an instance of your type goes out of scope.
-We’re choosing to print out some text here in order to demonstrate when Rust will call drop.
+We implement the Drop trait on CustomSmartPointer u and provide an implementation for the drop method that calls println! v.
+The body of the drop function is where you would place any logic that you wanted to run when an instance of your type goes out of scope.
+We’re printing some text here to demonstrate when Rust will call drop.

-In main, we create a new instance of CustomSmartPointer and then print out CustomSmartPointer created..
-At the end of main, our instance of CustomSmartPointer will go out of scope, and Rust will call the code we put in the drop method, printing our final message.
+In main, we create two instances of CustomSmartPointer x and then print CustomSmartPointers created. y.
+At the end of main z, our instance of CustomSmartPointer will go out of scope, and Rust will call the code we put in the drop method v, printing our final message.
 Note that we didn’t need to call the drop method explicitly.

 When we run this program, we’ll see the following output: